sudeto/read-time/README.md

 ### Adjust result according to your needs

-Since the service only returns a number (time in minutes) ustomise text in the template literal, and also convert minutes to hours!
+Since the service only returns a number (time in minutes) customise the text in the template literal and also convert minutes to hours!
 ```
 `${res} Mins` or `${res} MIN READ`
 ```